froglet-studio/Cosmic-Shore-Playfab/README.md

 ![Disrupt](./README-images/image-1.png)

-Every vessel is also equipped with the ability to destroy, steal, shrink or otherwise disrupt other colors of mass.
+Every vessel is also equipped with the ability to disrupt other colors of mass through destruction, stealing, or shrinking.
 Filling populated biomes with additional mass can make them more hostile.
 Sometimes reducing hostile mass is your only option.

 ### Maneuver